 All nutrient management plans are inspected upon implementation and results recorded with DDA (via annual reports).
-Other agencies involved in the nutrient management process include Conservation Districts and NRCS in plan development; and DDA inspects 60 farms annually for compliance.
+Other agencies involved in the nutrient management process include Conservation Districts and NRCS in plan development; and DDA inspects 17.7% of farms annually for compliance.
 All plan inspections are made before cost share funding is received by the cost sharing agency.
-DDA conducts 5% QA checks (60 farms) annually for compliance of the Nutrient Management Law.
-With additional staff support (anticipated) and increased oversight from new leadership, this rate will double.
-All acreage under NMPs are recorded from annual report submission and are provided to DNREC's Watershed Assessment and Management Section (WAMS) for inclusion in Delaware's existing NPS BMP Database and submission to the CBP through NEIEN.
+DDA conducts 17.7% QA checks annually for compliance of the Nutrient Management Law.
+Nutrient management plan data are reported annually to DNREC's Nonpoint Source Program (NPS) for inclusion in Delaware's existing NPS BMP Database and submission to the CBP through NEIEN.
 In 2016, methods for collection of soil test phosphorus categories will support decadal trends in high fertility index value P soils downwards, as well as an upward trend in low FIV P soils, indicating drawdown of hotspots, utilization of manure resources where agronomic need can be met and maintenance of optimum testing soils.
-The program reports an 85% compliance rate based on anecdotal accounts from inside the department as estimated by staff with a combined 40 years' experience with the law and cost share program.
-A small watershed study revealed a 99% compliance rate in Bucks Branch, but the results are unlikely to be applicable to an entire state.
-The estimate the program stands by represents farmers in total compliance with a checklist of inspected reportable items plus those acres for which the items may not be present or complete, but upon further scrutiny and brief discourse are brought to compliance in one visit.
-A more in depth review can be found in Delaware's Nutrient Management Task Force Report, including the Phase 5.3.2 Nutrient Management Crosswalk.